 Staff at VCU Medical Center are ready 24 hours a day, 7 days a week to provide comprehensive, specialized care for severely injured patients.
-VCU Medical Center is the only comprehensive Level I trauma center in Virginia verified in adult, pediatric and burn trauma care.
+VCU Medical Center is the only comprehensive Level I trauma center in the region verified in adult, pediatric and burn trauma care.
 We are one of only two adult Level I trauma centers in Virginia verified by the American College of Surgeons.

 As a Level I trauma center, VCU Medical Center offers 24-hour, on-site surgical staff, dedicated operating room space and round-the-clock access to laboratory services and subspecialties including burn, cardiac surgery, neurosurgery, plastic surgery, anesthesiology and radiology.
 Additionally, VCU Medical Center serves as a referral site for the state and a coordinating facility for the Richmond metropolitan area during disasters.
 We provide care across the continuum from arrival into the Emergency Department to rehabilitation, home health and follow-up services.

 We are responsible for emergency care of more than 80,000 patients annually.
 State-of-the-art care is available for cardiac, trauma, pediatric, obstetric and gynecologic emergencies.
 From orthopaedic surgeons to neurologists, poison control to cardiologists, our specialists are available 24 hours a day, 7 days a week, to providing exceptional emergency care for all types of medical conditions.
 Treatment for patients with severe burns is managed through the Evans-Haynes Burn Center.

 VCU Medical Center's Emergency Department is located in the Critical Care Hospital at 1213 E. Clay St.